drewwilson/atvImg/README.md

 ---

-This plug-in will automatically turn your layered Apple TV PNGs into 3D parallax icons, the same way the new Apple TV treats app icons.
+This lightweight (2kb) plug-in will automatically turn your layered Apple TV PNGs into 3D parallax icons, the same way the new Apple TV treats app icons.
-You can have any number of AppleTV Images on the page.
+You can have any number of AppleTV Images on your web page.

 <img src="http://d.pr/i/1hiyA+" alt="atcImg example" width="278" height="240">